Comparing Ontrak (OTRK) & Its Peers

 |2.46

-33.0% of Ontrak shares are owned by institutional investors.
-Comparatively, 44.3% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by institutional investors.
-58.2% of Ontrak shares are owned by insiders.
-Comparatively, 25.9% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+33.0% of Ontrak shares are held by institutional investors.
+Comparatively, 44.3% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by institutional investors.
+58.2% of Ontrak shares are held by company insiders.
+Comparatively, 25.5% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Profitability